FLAME TREE FICTION NEWSLETTER

 "I'll do that," Liang said.
 Shep moved forward, and the man stepped aside.

 With the money from WBC, Shep toured the world's museums and universities, buying up artifacts, often paying far more than they were worth to hasten the sales.
-For two days he managed to avoid the U.N. president, but he finally agreed to meet with him the following day.
+For two days he managed to avoid the U.N. secretary-general, but he finally agreed to meet with him the following day.
 Instead, shortly before their scheduled meeting, he quietly left Earth.
 He was once again broke, but his ship carried as many artifacts as he could buy and fit inside.

 He was glad he'd given the humans hope, which was better than despair for the little time they had remaining.
 No doubt government officials were already meeting, planning Earth's defense and the colonization of space.